Can Paralegals Work from Home? 7 Tips to Make it Work!

 Plan out your day just as you would if you worked in an office.
 The good thing is you no longer have a commute, but don’t put expectations on yourself to work longer hours because you can quickly burn out.

-Treat being a paralegal that works from home the same as you would being one that works in an office by blocking time each day to address all your to-dos.
+Treat being a paralegal who works from home the same as you would being one who works in an office by blocking time each day to address all your to-dos.
 Take breaks to ensure you recharge too.

 3. Improve communication and collaboration with video calls.